CyberGRX/twin-sister/README.md

 with dependency_context() as context: context.inject(network_connection, empty_context_manager)
   with dependency(network_connection)() as conn:
-     conn.send("I'm singing into an EmptyFake")
+     conn.send("I'm singing into an EndlessFake")
 ```

-A generic EmptyFake object will also serve as a context manager without complaints.
+A generic EndlessFake object will also serve as a context manager without complaints.

 <a name="fake-datetime-section"></a>